mystcb/blog/content/blog/2021-03-14-serverless-tokonatsu-wishtree-app.md

 we are able to choose our own user-friendly domain and map it to our API endpoint, finishing off the whole package.

-{{< fancybox path="https://static.colinbarker.me.uk/img/blog/2021/03/" file="custom-domain.png" caption="The Custom Domain settings on API Gateway" gallery="gallery" >}}
+{{< fancybox2 path="https://static.colinbarker.me.uk/img/blog/2021/03/custom-domain.png" caption="The Custom Domain settings on API Gateway" gallery="gallery" >}}

 ### Final Words